bobjacobsen/csc-exercises/DataScience/index.md

 ```
 Click download _once_, then wait for the download to complete.
 It might take a couple minutes.
 Please feel free to read ahead in the instructions!

 Once the download is complete, you'll see a "csc-exercises" directory.
+Click that to open it.
+These exercises are in the DataScience directory within the csc-exercises directory you just checked out.
 Click that to open it and then click the "setup.ipynb" notebook to open it.
 That makes sure that a consistent set of necessary packages is installed so that you can do these exercises.
-Click "> Run" until you get to the end (the first block will likely produce a lot of output; let it run until the cursor moves to the 2nd block) Once that's successfully done the imports in block two, you can close that window and go back to the directory listing.
+Click the ">" run button until you get to the end (the first block will likely produce a lot of output; let it run until the cursor moves to the 2nd block) Once that's successfully completed the imports in block two, you can close that window and go back to the directory listing.

-These exercises are in DataScience directory within the csc-exercises directory you just checked out.

 ## About the Exercises

 There are three categories: Introductory, Intermediate and Advanced.

 To do each exercise, navigate SWAN to the folder for the exercise, then launch the .ipynb file found there.
+For example, click on the "OldFaithful" folder, then on the "OldFaithful.ipynb" file.

 Instructions are embedded in each file.
 For some exercises, there are also data files that you can browse by opening them in SWAN.
-The Introductory and Intermediate exercises have "Solution" notebooks you can open if you get stuck.
+The Introductory and Intermediate exercises have "*Solution" notebooks you can open if you get stuck.

 If there are any problems or updates to the exercises, we'll post announcements to a [Google doc](https://docs.google.com/document/d/1g3b2e7wf3mWaIZ4U6MkNR5B4fQuO71y6Q341LGs45HQ/edit) and display them on a screen in the exercise room for your reference.

 ### Introductory

 These are meant to be an good starting point to make sure that your technical setup is working and to give you familiarity with Jupyter notebooks and analysis packages.
-Be sure to do the first one ("Old Faithful") to make sure everything is working, then do one or two of the following ones that you find interesting.
+Be sure to do the first one ("Old Faithful") to make sure everything is working, then do at least  two or three of the following ones that you find interesting.

 Each has some additional calculations and questions at the end, beyond what we did in lecture, for your exploration and enjoyment.